das-ag/FinalProject_404TeamNotFound_CI-CD/FinalProject/graphics_project/Readme.md

 # Design Pattern

 To implement different types of paint brushes (e.g. heart, circle, square, spiral) we used a **factory method pattern**.
 We chose factory method pattern as it enables instantiation of new paint brush classes during runtime without having to define a new paint brush class everytime a user presses a button for change in paint brush type.
-Moreover, with the factory design pattern, adding a new paint brush type is more flexible as it is decoupled from the implementation.
+Moreover, with the factory design pattern, adding a new paint brush type is more flexible as it is decoupled from the application's implementation.

 # Future Implementation
 - Wider range of brush colors and types
 - Include additional undo/redo functionality such as undoing eraser marks, etc.
+- Network Chat

 # Project Board